mitmproxy/mitmproxy/clients/python/docs/BrowserUpProxyApi.md

     # Create an instance of the API class
     api_instance = browser_up_proxy_api.BrowserUpProxyApi(api_client)
     time = 0 # int | The time used for comparison
-    match_criteria = MatchCriteria(
+    name = "HqXz" # str | The unique name for this verification operation match_criteria = MatchCriteria(
         url="url_example",
         page="page_example",